welovemedia/ffmate-docs/docs/tasks.md

 # Understanding Tasks in FFmate

-In FFmate, a **task** represents a single FFmpeg command execution such as transcoding a video, extracting audio, or applying filters.
-When you submit a task, FFmate uses FFmpeg under the hood to perform the media processing.
-Tasks can be submitted on their own or grouped into batches to handle multiple files efficiently in one go
+In FFmate, a **task** represents an `FFmpeg` command execution such as transcoding a video, extracting audio, or applying filters.

+When you submit a task, FFmate triggers `FFmpeg` under the hood to perform the media processing.
+Tasks can be submitted on their own or grouped into `batches` to handle multiple files efficiently in one go.

 Every task follows a structured **lifecycle**, progressing from submission to execution and ultimately reaching completion or failure.